- [Tone generator]

 By design, the unregulated rpm (at least 9000 rpm!) of this motor is much higher than the required nominal rpm (3600 rpm).
 "Unregulated" means that the shunt winding is not energized.
-A protection is built in, to avoid reaching this destructive rpm in case of failure of the regulator tube.
+An electro-mechanical protection is built in, to avoid reaching this destructive rpm in case of failure of the regulator tube.
 A second contact of the centrifugal switch (C2 in Fig. 14 above) closes at a speed somewhat higher than the normal speed.
 When this safety contact closes, the regulator tube is completely bypassed, and the motor's governor field is tied directly to +12 volt.
+This limits the speed to about 4500 rpm ( = tape speed about 60 cm/min instead of 47 cm/min).
 Unlike the primary contact, the overspeed contact has no circuitry for suppression of arcing and EMI .

-Rudolf Hell's patent of this electrical centrifugal governor ("Elektrischer Fliehkraftregler") became valid in 1949 (German patent nr.
+Rudolf Hell's patent of this electrical centrifugal governor ("Elektrischer Fliehkraftregler") in 1949 (German patent nr.
 803577).

 The rear of the Feld-Hell's electronics box has a simple removable cover.
 Removing this cover exposes a two-row pertinax circuit card, with point-to-point wiring.
-Note that single- and multi-layer printed-circuit technology dates back to the very early 1900s (ref.
-15C), but it was not used until the 1960s.
 All components on the Feld-Hell's circuit card and the vacuum tube sockets have a small round sticker on them, with a letter + number (W.. for "Widerstand" ( = resistor), C.. for "Condensator" ( = capacitor), D.. for "Drossel" ( = choke coil / inductor), GL.. for "Gleichrichter" ( = rectifier diode) etc.).
 This identifier corresponds to that of the same component in the schematic.
 Very helpful during manufacturing, troubleshooting and repair!
 Likewise, all the solder lugs on the pertinax circuit card and the interconnect blocks have a number printed on them or next to them (or embossed next to them).
 This number corresponds to that of a signal line in the schematic.
 Note that numbering and naming is not necessarily consistent between all available schematics, and there is variation between models.

 (several capactors were replaced with modern equivalents)

-Fig. 16: rear-view of the Amplifier & Interconnect Unit of my first Feld-Hellschreiber - cover removed
+Fig. 21: Rear-view of the Amplifier & Interconnect Unit of my first Feld-Hellschreiber - cover removed

 (the components and solder lugs are numbered per the schematic)

-Fig. 17: rear-view of the Amplifier & Interconnect Unit of my second Feld-Hellschreiber
+Fig. 22: Rear-view of the Amplifier & Interconnect Unit of my second Feld-Hellschreiber

 (here, the stickers on the components only have a number, not a "letter + number")

-Fig. 18: rear-view of one more Amplifier & Interconnect Unit
+Fig. 23: Rear-view of one more Amplifier & Interconnect Unit

 - Ref.
 1: "Der Typenbildschreiber Tbs 24a – 32", a personal Hellschreiber manual, written in 1940 by Rudolf Heinrich, soldier in the Signal Corps of the Wehrmacht: